 Life insurance provides a death benefit to a designated beneficiary (or beneficiaries) in the event of the insured person’s death.
-“Supplemental” life insurance is extra or additional life insurance that typically is purchased in addition to other life insurance (usually referred to as “basic” life insurance).
+“Supplemental” life insurance is extra or additional life insurance that typically is purchased in addition to other life insurance (usually referred to as “basic” life insurance offered by your employer).

 How do I purchase supplemental life insurance through Justworks?

-As long as your worksite employer is on Justworks Plus, you’ll have 30 days to sign up from the day you’re onboarded as a Justworks worksite employee and are otherwise eligible under the terms and provisions of the insurance policy.
+If your employer offers supplemental life insurance, you’ll have 30 days to sign up from the day you complete your Justworks profile and are otherwise eligible under the terms and provisions of the insurance policy.
 We’ll send you emails to notify you of the opportunity and to remind you to sign up!

 How much life insurance should I buy?

 Since supplemental life insurance is a voluntary benefit, this is up to you!
-For employees, the insurance carrier requires a minimum amount of $10,000, and you may purchase additional coverage in increments of $10,000, up to a maximum of $1,000,000, provided that any amount in excess of $150,000 is subject to satisfying the insurance carrier’s health underwriting requirements (more on this below).
+For supplemental life insurance through Justworks, the insurance carrier requires a minimum amount of $50,000, and you may purchase additional coverage in increments of $50,000, up to a maximum of $1,000,000, provided that any amount in excess of $150,000 is subject to satisfying the insurance carrier’s health underwriting requirements (more on this below).

-When thinking in more detail about how much to buy, you may want to think about the value of your mortgage or other loans, and the cost of college for your children.
+When thinking in more detail about how much to buy, you may want to think about the value of your mortgage or other loans, and the cost of college for your children - the amount of the insurance policy can help cover these costs in the event of your death.
 You may also want to consider if an extended family member is currently or likely to be dependent on your future income.

 How does pricing work?

-Prices for both employee coverage and spouse coverage depend on the amount of coverage and on the employee's age.
+Prices for both employee coverage and spouse coverage depend on the amount of coverage and the insured's age.

-Pricing details will be available in your Justworks benefits center when you have the opportunity to sign up.
+Pricing details will be available in your Justworks account - You > Benefits > Ancillary Benefits - when you have the opportunity to sign up.

-If an eligible employee would like to purchase higher amounts of coverage, he or she must submit a statement of health for each applicable insured person to MetLife.
+If you would like to purchase amounts of coverage over $150,000, you must submit a statement of health for each applicable insured person to MetLife.
 Higher amounts of coverage will only become available if the insured person satisfies MetLife’s health underwriting requirements.

-The appropriate statements of health will be available to you in Justworks application and will be emailed to you from MetLife when you sign up.
+The appropriate statements of health will be available to you in Justworks under Documents and will also be emailed to you when you sign up.